Stephen Six: 43rd Attorney General of Kansas

 Six was recognized by Kansas editorial boards for restoring professionalism and stability to the office after the tenures of previous Attorneys General, Republican Phill Kline whose bar privileges were suspended, and Democrat Paul J. Morrison whose personal problems forced him from office.
 Six was also recognized for cutting the office's taxpayer-funded budget almost in half.

 Six focused the office on protecting consumers and cracking down on fraud and waste in the state Medicaid program.
 During Six's tenure, the Consumer Protection Division recovered $39.5 million on behalf of Kansans.
 The Medicaid Fraud Division recovered $66.2 million.

 In 2008, Six became the first Kansas Attorney General in 35 years to personally prosecute a case.
 He earned a jury conviction in 2008 of Kenneth Wilson for the first-degree murder of Scott Noel in Osborne County, Kansas.
 He earned a jury conviction in 2009 of Israel Mireles for the capital murder of Emily Sander in Butler County, Kansas.

 On December 1, 2008, Attorney General Six argued before the United States Supreme Court in Kansas v.
 Colorado, a dispute over Colorado's overuse of water in the Arkansas River.

 Failed nomination to the Tenth Circuit

 On March 9, 2011, President Barack Obama nominated Six to the United States Court of Appeals for the Tenth Circuit, to fill the vacancy left by Judge Deanell Reece Tacha who assumed senior status on January 27, 2011.
 His nomination was strongly opposed by his home state senators, Pat Roberts and Jerry Moran.
 Because of that opposition, the Judiciary Committee chose not to take up his nomination.
 His nomination and others were returned to the president on December 17, 2011, pursuant to the rules of the Senate, and the president chose not to renominate him.

 Personal

 Six is married to Betsy Brand Six, a law professor at the University of Kansas and is a member of the United Church of Christ.
-His youngest son, Will Six, was an influential and prolific club tennis player during his college career who won numerous awards in his school's club tennis society/organization.